Space exploration: Moon

 The Moon was the first celestial body to be the object of space exploration.
 It holds the distinctions of being the first remote celestial object to be flown by, orbited, and landed upon by spacecraft, and the only remote celestial object ever to be visited by humans.

-In 1959 the Soviets obtained the first images of the far side of the Moon, never previously visible to humans.
+In 1959, the Soviets obtained the first images of the far side of the Moon, never previously visible to humans.
 The U.S. exploration of the Moon began with the Ranger 4 impactor in 1962.
-Starting in 1966 the Soviets successfully deployed a number of landers to the Moon which were able to obtain data directly from the Moon's surface; just four months later, Surveyor 1 marked the debut of a successful series of U.S. landers.
+Starting in 1966, the Soviets successfully deployed a number of landers to the Moon which were able to obtain data directly from the Moon's surface; just four months later, Surveyor 1 marked the debut of a successful series of U.S. landers.
 The Soviet uncrewed missions culminated in the Lunokhod program in the early 1970s, which included the first uncrewed rovers and also successfully brought lunar soil samples to Earth for study.
 This marked the first (and to date the only) automated return of extraterrestrial soil samples to Earth.
-Uncrewed exploration of the Moon continues with various nations periodically deploying lunar orbiters, and in 2008 the Indian Moon Impact Probe.
+Uncrewed exploration of the Moon continues with various nations periodically deploying lunar orbiters.
+China's Chang'e 4 in 2019 and Chang'e 6 in 2024 achieved the world's first landing and sample return on the far side of the Moon.
+India's Chandrayaan-3 in 2023 achieved the world's first landing on the lunar south pole region.

 Crewed exploration of the Moon began in 1968 with the Apollo 8 mission that successfully orbited the Moon, the first time any extraterrestrial object was orbited by humans.
 In 1969, the Apollo 11 mission marked the first time humans set foot upon another world.
 Crewed exploration of the Moon did not continue for long.
 The Apollo 17 mission in 1972 marked the sixth landing and the most recent human visit.
-Artemis 2 will flyby the Moon in 2022.
+Artemis II is scheduled to complete a crewed flyby of the Moon in 2025, and Artemis III will perform the first lunar landing since Apollo 17 with it scheduled for launch no earlier than 2026.
 Robotic missions are still pursued vigorously.